opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

     A container for a unit of meaning inside a Filing, that isn't inherent to the basic process of filing a document with an agency.

+Contest
+    A specific decision with a set of predetermined options put before voters via a ballot in an election.
+These contests include the selection of a person from a list of candidates to hold a public office or the approval or rejection of a ballot measure.

 Rationale
 =========